Dundee Hill Project

 Key Milestones

-Submit the building permit with City - Fall 2023
+Submit permitting with City - Fall 2023

-Complete private and public campaign funding - Fall 2024
+Private and public campaign funding - Fall 2024

 Begin construction - 2025